The Human Comedy (film): Production

-Saroyan wrote a film treatment and a screenplay that he expected to direct.
-He left the project when his 240-page script proved to be too long—approximately 4 hours long—and he was removed as director.
-Saroyan went home and turned his original script into a novel, which was published just before the film was released and became an instant best-seller.
+William Saroyan wrote a film treatment and expanded it into a screenplay that he had expected to direct.
+However, he left the project when his 240-page script proved to be too long—approximately 4 hours long—and he was removed as director.
+Saroyan went home and turned his original script into a novel, which was published just before the film's release and became an instant best-seller.

-Saroyan was not at all happy with the film as completed by Brown.
+Saroyan was not at all happy with the film as completed by Clarence Brown.
 Among the noticeable differences between the film and the novel are a more vivid characterization of the four-year-old Ulysses, stronger social criticism and far fewer sentimental scenes than were incorporated into the film by Estabrook and Brown.

 Several sources indicate that The Human Comedy was the favorite film of MGM studio chief, Louis B. Mayer.

-According to the AFI catalog, music credited in the film included "All the World Will Be Jealous of Me", by Ernest R. Ball and Al Dubin, and "Leaning on the Everlasting Arms", words by E. A. Hoffman, music by A. J. Showalter, but they are not credited on screen.
+According to the American Film Institute, music credited in the film included "All the World Will Be Jealous of Me", by Ernest R. Ball and Al Dubin, and "Leaning on the Everlasting Arms", words by E. A. Hoffman, music by A. J. Showalter, but they are not credited on screen.
 Music is important to the Macauley family and to those around them, including Marcus's Army buddies.
 The score is full of allusive phrases and songs, that were familiar to 1943 audiences, from the strains of the "Star-Spangled Banner" that open and close the film, to little Ulysses' fascination with "My Old Kentucky Home", to a long, rousing rendition of "Leaning on the Everlasting Arms", sung by the soldiers on the train, where one shot breaks the fourth wall and invites the audience to sing along to the last chorus.
 Alcoholic Mr. Grogan copes with the despair caused by the relentless stream of telegrams from the War Department by turning to songs—"Rock of Ages" and "Church in the Wildwood" among them—as well as cold water in the face and black coffee.
 Mrs. Sandoval rocks and croons "Cielito lindo" to the memory of the son she has just lost.
 Other pieces woven into the score are: "Where the River Shannon Flows", "When Irish Eyes Are Smiling", "Now the Day Is Over", "My Country 'Tis of Thee", "You're in the Army Now", "Git Along Little Dogies", "The Happy Farmer", "Polly Wolly Doodle", "Onward Christian Soldiers", "The Caissons Go Rolling Along", "Christ the Lord is Risen Today" and "A Dream", an old love song sung by Mary and Bess as Tobey and Homer approach the house with news of Marcus's death.
 In the scene where Tom and Diana Spangler drive through the Valley Festival, he points out the people wearing traditional costume, playing traditional music and dancing folk dances: "Greeks, Serbs, Russians, Poles, Spanish, Mexicans, Armenians, Swedes and all the rest".